 Now that you know more about what you’re likely to find on a dive safari lets see what kind of boats are out there and which one to choose.

 Known also as a powerboat or yacht, these are usually the most comfortable option.
 They give you the most living space per foot of boat length, and they tend to be more stable and fast.
-Good examples of this kind of boat are the Belize Aggressor III or the Aqua Cat.
+Good examples of this kind of boat are the Belize Aggressor III >or the

 These dive boats are usually the local, wooden ones.
 Gorgeous and stylish, they are great options especially when you sail in Asia.
 Even if the wood can get a bit noisy, the experience of diving from one of these sailing boats is memorable.
 Good examples of this kind of boat are the Indo Siren and the Cuan Law.

 More than a type of boat, this is the way the service is handled.
 On these boutique liveaboards, you’ll get pampered like a king.
 Expect 5-star accommodation with gourmet food and personalized service.
 Good examples of this kind of boat are the Majestic Explorer and the Scubaspa Yang.

 Many liveaboards around the world are owned and operated by independent providers, but there are some fleets that have boats spread around the globe.
 These boats are owned by the corporation or franchised by an independent operator.
 The benefit of choosing one of these fleet ships is that you’re likely to get the same standard of service and safety around the world.
 On the other hand, picking a local provider could give you the level of personalisation and new adventure you were looking for.

 This is definitely the most famous liveaboard fleet out there.
 Operating for more than 30 years and serving in more than 30 destinations worldwide, the Aggressor Fleet is a safe bet for your next liveaboard vacation.

 While many liveaboard operators will provide you with a packing list upon confirmation, there are a few must-pack items.
 Here are our suggestions: